coridonhenshaw/weatherdata/readme.md

 For example, the automatic weather station in Flin Flon, MB, is identified as `CWFO-AUTO` while the manual weather station at Toronto Pearson Airport is identified as `CYYZ-MAN`.

-A map of Environment Canada stations (with IATA ids) is  available via [GeoMet](https://api.weather.gc.ca/collections/swob-realtime/items).
+A map of Environment Canada stations (with IATA IDs) is available via [GeoMet](https://api.weather.gc.ca/collections/swob-realtime/items).

 Weatherdata can also harvest data from Environment Canada partners (typically Provincial entities) included in the [partner station list](https://dd.weather.gc.ca/observations/doc/swob-xml_partner_station_list.csv).

-Unfortunately, Environment Canada does not provide any way to automatically create data feed URLs for partner stations.
-To determine the identifier for a partner station:
+Unfortunately, Environment Canada does not provide any way to automatically build data feed URLs for partner stations.
+To determine the identifier for a partner station, except for one operated by the Yukon government:

  1. Find a station of interest in the station list.
  2. Note the 'IATA ID' in column A.